undecaf/typo3-in-a-box/README.md

 Use option `-n` (or `T3_NAME`) if necessary.

 __Container environment variables:__
-control the time zone inside the container, TYPO3 mode, PHP settings and Composer operation; see [this table](#container-environment-variables) for details.
+control the time zone and language inside the container, TYPO3 mode, PHP settings and Composer operation; see [this table](#container-environment-variables) for details.

 Use option `NAME=VALUE` to assign a value to a container environment variable.
 This option may appear multiple times.